socialray/makahiki-ktuh/doc/theme-development.rst

 The directory makahiki/static/less contains all of the files that define the Makahiki look and feel.
 All of the information required to define a new theme is specified in a single file named "theme-<theme_name>.less".
-For example, some of the predefined theme files are: "theme-default.less", "theme-wave.less", and "theme-forest.less".
+For example, some of the predefined theme files are: "theme-sonora.less", "theme-wave.less", and "theme-forest.less".

 To create your new theme file, simply make a copy of a current theme file, naming it with